brownplt/iticse-in-flow-2014/report/sections/rubrics.md

-guide and influence the review work, and to facilitate comparison, automatic checking, etc. A live demonstration of for example how to do a code review is a form of scaffolding on the process-level, but does drive content as specficially as rubrics.
+guide and influence the review work, and to facilitate comparison, automatic checking, etc. A live demonstration of for example how to do a code review is a form of scaffolding on the process-level, but does drive content as specifically as rubrics.
 Regardless of how reviewing is introduced and scaffolded, it is important to allot time to deal with misconceptions on how to create a review as part of the course design.